faelin/nano-highlight/README.md

 specify it when installing, using `make install TEXT=color`, where `color` must be one of: `red`, `green`, `yellow`, `blue`, `magenta`, `cyan` or `black`.
 These nanorc files are designed for editing files on a console, which is usually black with white text.
-If you have a gui, you probably shouldn't be using nano.
+If you have a GUI, you probably shouldn't be using nano.

 After installation, the various source code samples in the `examples`